dylansimpsonnz/automatic-octo-telegram/README.md

    - Visit Kafka UI at http://localhost:8080
    - Navigate to Topics → cdc-events
    - View messages to see the CDC events
-   - Note: Delayed messages will only appear after their `requestedReadyTime`
+   - Note: Delayed messages will only appear after their `delayedUntil` time

 ### Running Tests